-Cut at piece of foil twice the length of a baking sheet.
-Line the baking sheet with the foil, allowing the extra to hang off one of the short sides.
-Place the leeks and potatoes on the foil.
-Drizzle some olive oil over both.
-Season the leeks with salt and pepper.
-Season the potatoes with salt and sprinkle them with the Old Bay Seasoning.
+Cut a piece of aluminum foil twice the length of your sheet pan and line the pan with the foil, allowing the excess to hang off one of the edges.
+Drizzle the aluminum foil with olive oil and season with salt and pepper.
+Place the leeks, cut side down, and potatoes, cut side up, in a single layer on the foil.
+Dot with half of the butter and drizzle with olive oil.
+Sprinkle with the Old Bay Seasoning and lemon zest, then season with salt and pepper.
 Fold the extra foil over the leeks and potatoes, then roll the edges together to seal the packet.

-Place the baking sheet in the oven and roast the leeks and potatoes 25 to 28 minutes, or until the potatoes are tender when pierced with a fork.
+Place the sheet pan in the oven and roast the leeks and potatoes 25 to 28 minutes, or until the potatoes are tender when pierced with a fork.
+Remove from oven.

 Cook the millet:

-While the leeks and potatoes roast, add the millet to the boiling water.
-Boil the millet 12 to 15 minutes, or until cooked through.
-Drain well and return it to the pot.
+While the leeks and potatoes roast, add the millet to the pot of boiling water.
+Boil the millet 13 to 15 minutes, or until cooked through.
+Drain thoroughly and transfer to a bowl.
+Wipe out the pot.

 Finish the millet & plate your dish: